minprog/uva-prog-ai/10 Lectures/10 Week 1/10 Lecture 1.md

 Grading, Extensions, Midterm and Final, Grade Breakdown, The Honor Code, Why Karel?

-The part up until about 40 minutes will mostly give you an impression what this class is like at Stanford.
-Feel free to skip that, but it might be fun to watch.
+The class is quite a bit longer at Stanford (three months), so don't mind some of the practical announcements.

 ## Video